scontain/scone_mesh_tutorial/README.md

    sudo rm -rf release.sh target/
    ```

-3. Build and deploy version 2:
+3. Build and deploy version 2 by:
-   1. Create a new version, i.e., version 2, of the program by changing
+   1. Creating a new version, i.e., version 2, of the program by changing
    a log message printed in the loop in `print_env.py` in the repository.
-   2. Change the image tag in `service.yaml.template` under `build.to` to `2`.
+   2. Changing the image tag in `service.yaml.template` under `build.to` to `2`.
-   3. Change the image tag in `mesh.yaml.template` under `services.image` to `2`.
+   3. Changing the image tag in `mesh.yaml.template` under `services.image` to `2`.
-   4. Build and deploy the new version, version 2, of the application:
+   4. Building and deploying the new version, version 2, of the application by running the following script:

       ```bash
       ./run.sh